We Learn From The Past…

-From January 1933 through May 1945, the Nazi German regime—with its collaborators and allies—conducted the systematic, state-sponsored persecution and murder of six million Jews.
-German authorities also targeted and killed other groups, including people with disabilities, homosexuals, repeat criminal offenders and nomadic peoples such as the Romani.
+From January 1933 through May 1945, the Nazi German regime – along with its collaborators – conducted the systematic, state-sponsored persecution and murder of six million Jews.
+German authorities also targeted and killed other groups, including people with disabilities, gay men, repeat criminal offenders and nomadic peoples such as the Sinti and Roma.
 The Holocaust is the best documented instance of genocide in modern history.

 By learning about the behavioral and societal conditions that led to the Holocaust, we can challenge individuals to examine their own thoughts, speech, actions and inactions in light of its historical example.

-By providing support for Holocaust education, we aspire to teach others how their individual decisions affect current day issues and our society as a whole.
+By providing support for Holocaust education, Conversation Builds Character aspires to teach others how their individual decisions affect current day issues and our society as a whole.
 Our hope is that by developing mutual respect and understanding, people can learn to break down barriers and build a more peaceful and unified society.

 To change the future, we first must understand the past.
 We must remember those who perished, so that we might learn why they died.
 And we must celebrate those who survived, so that we might learn how the heroic actions of others helped people in need.